-More and more businesses are opening stores on the internet.
-Not just brand-new businesses, but even old and well-established brick-and-mortar players are now feeling the importance of having an online presence.
+More and more businesses are opening stores online — and it’s not just brand new businesses, with even old and established brick-and-mortar players now understanding the importance of having an online presence.

-Getting online customers to actually make a purchase on your website, however, requires a great deal of proper planning.
-In the few seconds a mouse hovers over your homepage, you’ve got to tempt the visitor to stay on longer, look around more and buy!
+Getting online customers to actually make a purchase on your website, however, requires proper planning.
+In the few seconds a mouse hovers over your homepage, you’ve got to tempt the visitor to stay longer, look around more and, most importantly, buy!

-In this article, we’ll cover a few of the most critical things to consider, how to choose an appropriate eCommerce theme for your site, and finish up with a brief look at fifteen of the best WordPress eCommerce themes on the market.
+In this article, we’ll cover a few of the most critical things to consider, how to choose an appropriate ecommerce theme for your site, and finish up with a brief look at 15 of the best WordPress ecommerce themes on the market.

-Imagine yourself to be in a traditional brick and mortar store.
+Imagine yourself in a traditional brick-and-mortar store.
 The salesman would invite you in and persuade you to check out a product in ambient surroundings.
-The decor, the lighting, and the entire product presentation platform will all be designed to highlight the product.
-He’ll likely try to get across to you why you should buy the product, and point out the great value proposition it presents.
-He’ll also compare his product against other similar products, and why you should buy from him and not from the store further along the road.
+The decor, the lighting, and the entire product presentation platform would all be designed to highlight the product.
+The salesman would likely try to get across to you why you should buy the product, and point out the great value proposition it presented.
+He would also compare his product to other similar products, and explain why you should buy from him and not from the store further along the road.

-Now, all that the salesman does in the few minutes you spend in his shop, the website’s homepage must do in the first few seconds after a new visitor arrives.
+Now, all this, which the salesman does in the few minutes you spend in his shop, your website’s homepage must do in the first few seconds after a new visitor arrives.

 It absolutely must do enough for the visitor to stick around — if not, all is lost!

-If you cannot convey value proposition well, you cannot begin to hope for a reasonable conversion rate.
-A good eCommerce thrives on displaying a product catalog in a manner that entices a buyer.
-Combining a smashing product display with top notch navigation within your website means you’ve given yourself a fighting chance of running a profitable eCommerce business.
+If you can’t convey value proposition well, you can’t begin to hope for a reasonable conversion rate.
+A good ecommerce thrives on displaying a product catalog in a manner that entices a buyer.
+Combining a smashing product display with top-notch navigation within your website means you’ve given yourself a fighting chance of running a profitable ecommerce business.
 And this is where WordPress themes can excel.

-Chances are you aren’t going to build the next Amazon, in which case WordPress will almost certainly be your best bet (note: if you’re still undecided on the exact platform to use: take a look at this earlier post of ours before continuing.
-If you have, or intend to start a small business that will cater to less than a few million every year, or if you already have a WordPress site for your business — adding an eCommerce component to the equation is remarkably easy.
+Chances are, you’re not going to build the next Amazon, in which case WordPress will almost certainly be your best bet.
+(Note: If you’re still undecided on the exact platform to use, take a look at this earlier post of ours before continuing.)
+If you have, or intend to start, a small business that will cater to less than a few million every year, or if you already have a WordPress site for your business, adding an ecommerce component to the equation is remarkably easy.

 Keep in mind that content marketing is an incredibly popular mechanism to increase conversion rates.
 And adding blog pages is a surefire way to improve customer connect.
 WordPress is a neat publishing platform and can handle these functions exceedingly well.

 If you’re running an online store, you’ve almost certainly heard of WooCommerce.
-An incredible WordPress eCommerce plugin (which is by far the most dominant player — currently powering over 37% of all online stores!), WooCommerce is simply superb!
-What’s more, as of last year, it’s also now under management — and being actively developed — by the very same company behind WordPress.com: i.e. Automattic.
-Meaning it’s not only super reliable, but also an absolutely solid bet long term!
+An incredible WordPress ecommerce plugin that’s by far the most dominant player — currently powering more than 37% of all online stores — WooCommerce is simply superb!
+What’s more, it’s now under the management of, and is being actively developed by, the very same company behind WordPress.com: Automattic.
+This means it’s not only super reliable, but also an absolutely solid long-term bet!

-In the interests of fairness however, it needs to be said that WooCommerce isn’t the only WordPress eCommerce plugin around — and for some sites, may not even be the ideal one to use.
-Other WordPress eCommerce plugins to consider include iThemes Exchange, MarketPress eCommerce, WP eCommerce, Cart66 Cloud and Easy Digital Downloads (note: here’s a handy article to read for more info on each).
+In the interests of fairness, however, it needs to be said that WooCommerce isn’t the only WordPress ecommerce plugin around — and, for some sites, it may not even be the ideal one to use.
+Other WordPress ecommerce plugins to consider include iThemes Exchange, MarketPress eCommerce, WP eCommerce, Cart66 Cloud and Easy Digital Downloads.
+(Note: Here’s a handy article to read for more info on each.)

-The choice of eCommerce themes is truly vast.
-On ThemeForest (by far the most popular place to buy WordPress themes) alone, you’ll find close to a thousand different eCommerce WordPress themes to choose from.
+The choice of ecommerce themes is truly vast.
+On ThemeForest alone (by far the most popular place to buy WordPress themes), you’ll find close to 1,000 ecommerce WordPress themes to choose from.
 This can be both liberating and overwhelming, if not downright confusing.

-The theme you pick should present your business — and in a manner that enhances your brand identity.
-In most cases, it will be better to keep the theme simple, retaining only features that are important to your website — remember: it’s your product that must be in the spotlight, not the theme.
+The theme you pick should represent your business — and in a manner that enhances your brand identity.
+In most cases, it will be better to keep the theme simple, retaining only features that are important to your website.
+Remember: It’s your product that must be in the spotlight, not the theme.

 Four important things to keep in mind:

-- Tailor your user’s customer experience and personalize the theme you use to reflect your brand.
-Ensure that the theme is malleable enough to accommodate these changes.
+- Tailor your customer experience and personalize the theme you use to reflect your brand.
+Ensure the theme is malleable enough to accommodate these changes.

 - While many interesting layouts are possible, it’s safer to stick with familiar layouts for stores.
-Shoppers have come to expect a certain kind of format for stores, and if you stray too far away from familiar presentations, shoppers may find it hard to browse.
-A simple test would be to see if a user can find his way, even if the site is in an unknown language.
-That is the degree of visual familiarity that is desired.
+Shoppers have come to expect a certain kind of format for stores, and if you stray too far from familiar presentations, they may find it hard to browse.
+A simple test would be to see if a user can find their way, even if the site is in an unknown language.
+That’s the desired degree of visual familiarity.

-- Free or Paid: Competent free themes are available for eCommerce, but I would rather pick a premium theme any day over a free one for two reasons.
-(1) Premium themes are generally more secure as they are updated more often.
-Security holes and bugs are fixed regularly in the updates (2) Premium themes offer better support.
+- Free or Paid: Competent free themes are available for ecommerce, but I’d rather pick a premium theme any day over a free one for two reasons.
+(1) Premium themes are generally more secure as they’re updated more often, and security holes and bugs are fixed regularly in the updates.
+(2) Premium themes offer better support.

-- Responsive: The world is moving to mobiles.
-It is imperative that any theme looks good on mobile.
-In fact, you should go for a mobile-first approach as most of the browsing happens on a mobile.
-Don’t ignore the larger screens, as most sales or conversions happen on them.
-A theme must be perfectly responsive, sizing down precisely to smaller devices.
-Touch optimization is an added welcome feature.
+- Responsive: The world is moving to mobile, so it’s imperative your theme looks good on such devices.
+In fact, you should go for a mobile-first approach as most browsing now happens on mobile.
+That doesn’t mean you should ignore the larger screens, as most sales or conversions happen on them, but a theme must be perfectly responsive, sizing down precisely to smaller devices.
+Touch optimization is a welcome feature.

-- Navigation: The route from landing page to checkout must be clear and a visitor must find his way within the website without hesitation, wherever he lands on your site.
-Mega Menus do the task well enough.
-But sticky headers, arrows, call to action buttons can all help here.
-The shopper must move within the website intuitively, without having to figure out his next click.
+- Navigation: The route from landing page to checkout must be clear, and a visitor must find his or her way within the website without hesitation, wherever he or she lands on your site.
+Mega menus do the task well enough, but sticky headers, arrows, and call-to-action buttons can all help.
+The shopper must move within the website intuitively, without having to figure out his or her next click.

-- Security: The theme must afford maximum security.
-Security is particularly important for cart functions.
-While a lot of this is dependent on hosting, SSL and plugins, the theme by itself can minimize security issues.
+- Security: The theme must afford maximum security, and this is particularly important for cart functions.
+While a lot of this is dependent on hosting, SSL and plugins, the theme itself can minimize security issues.
 Divi (an extremely popular multipurpose theme from Elegant Themes), for example, is a holder of the Safe Seal by Sucuri, and this is a matter of comfort for Divi users.

 - Speed: A speedy website is of utmost importance to online stores.
-Shoppers are impatient, and if they have to wait for a product to load, they will simply move their mouse away to a different website.
-Animations and scrollers are a drag on page speed and so you must use them sparingly.
-You can also speed up your website by making sure you’re using an appropriate eCommerce hosting provider, a Content Delivery Network (more info), image optimization, and by generally tweaking it to include only what’s really necessary (in order to lessen the amount of data required to load each page).
+Shoppers are impatient, and if they have to wait for a product to load, they’ll simply move their mouse away to a different website.
+Animations and scrollers are a drag on page speed, so you must use them sparingly.
+You can also speed up your website by making sure you’re using an appropriate ecommerce hosting provider, a Content Delivery Network (more info) and image optimization, and by generally tweaking it to include only what’s really necessary (to lessen the amount of data required to load each page).

-- Support for plugins: The theme must support the plugins that you need for your site.
-Complete integration with WooCommerce or other eCommerce/other plugins is important.
+- Support for plugins: The theme must support the plugins you need for your site.
+Complete integration with WooCommerce or other ecommerce/other plugins is important.

 - Translation: If you want to sell the world over or to a varied demographic group, the theme must be ready for translation.